S-PScripts/chromebook-utilities/README.md

-bunch of websites i found with games, proxies, apps, bookmarklets, exploits and more! sector a is the best (to me) and sector c is the worst note the categorising might be weird but i don't really care the main idea was the proxies
+bunch of websites i found with games, proxies, apps, bookmarklets, exploits and more! sector a is the best (to me) and sector c is the worst note the categorising might be weird but i don't really care bc the main idea was the proxies also there may be websites in both the sectors and proxies